sam-wee/edb-osp/_resources/0-covid-19.md

 * [Power in unity: Singapore’s battle against Covid-19](#sg-united)

 <hr>

+#### <a id="sia-slashes-capacity"></a> Singapore Airlines (SIA) slashes 96% of capacity, grounds most planes

+SIA will cut 96 per cent of its capacity that had been scheduled up to the end of April, said the airline on Monday (Mar 23).
+The decision was made after the further tightening of border controls around the world over the last week to stem the COVID-19 outbreak, SIA said in a news release.

+Read the full article [here](https://www.channelnewsasia.com/news/business/covid-19-singapore-airlines-suspend-flights-coronavirus-12566248)

 #### <a id="short-term-visitors-barred"></a> Additional Border Control Measures to Reduce Further Importation of Covid-19 Cases